 - We offer a variety of disciplines which allow students to choose their area of interest.
 For example:

-- Hydrogeology: Half of our faculty provide training on subjects relating to hydrogeology, including geochemistry, isotope geochemistry, modeling, geophysics and remote sensing.
+- Hydrogeology: More that half of our faculty provide training on subjects relating to hydrogeology, including geochemistry, isotope geochemistry, modeling, geophysics and remote sensing.
 WMU has one of the highest reputed hydrogeology field courses in the country; each year, students from around the world attend our six-week course where they learn skills that win them jobs immediately upon graduation.
 Because of this, we have also added a Certificate Program in Applied Hydrogeology to our catalog of academic programs.

 - Explore humanity’s most precious asset, our planet, through diverse and exciting courses on today’s most challenging questions regarding water, energy, climate, natural hazards and space exploration.